pgherveou/gulp-awspublish/README.md

 It return a readable stream with both input files and deleted files deleted file will have s3.state set to delete

+#### Publisher.client

+The knox client is exposed to let you do other s3 operations

 ### awspublish.reporter()

  create a reporter that logs s3.path and s3.state (delete, create, update, cache, skip)